pyreking/cse291y/ad_trait_fuzzer/AST_README.md

 ### The MainBackend Trait

-Both AD types and PyTorch tensors implement the same interface:
+AD types and PyTorch tensors implement the same interface:

 ```rust
 trait MainBackend {